emAsif/angular-crud/README.md

 URL: home/user/:id at this path A new user can be created by navigating to the create section from side menu. this also fakes an http request and saves the user data in view section.

 Used a reactive form to create a new user.
 The fields are first and last name, a username, address, a date picker for the date of birth and a submit button also a reset button.
+User can see three types of messages based on the form state.

-Front end validation:
+Front end field validation:

 restricted all strings to max 20.
 Also username cannot have space.
 The submit feature fakes an HTTP request and a loading indicator and displays a success message to the user and redirects to view page.
 And the new user will be shown in the view section.